sdtemple/isweep/README.md

 Please read `misc/multiple-testing.md`.
 You should read our citation below for more details.

-New features are actively under construction (December 2024).
-- Extension to IBD mapping

 Contact sethtem@umich.edu or Github issues for troubleshooting.

 See `misc/usage.md` to evaluate if this methodology fits your study.

 See `misc/cluster-options.md` for some suggested cluster options to use in pipelines.

-See on GitHub "Issues/Closed" for some comments **I/Seth** left about the pipeline.
+See on GitHub "Issues/Closed" for some comments about the pipeline.

 See `telomeres.md` for comments on very small chromosomes.

+See 'workflow/scan-case-control' if you are here for IBD mapping, not selection.

 ## Citation
 ---